Veteran Afghan strongmen to form new front for negotiating with Taliban

 "So, it is important for the entire political community of the country to be involved, especially the traditional leaders, those with power, with public support," Noor said.

-Atta Noor and Dostum, veterans of four decades of conflict in Afghanistan, both fled the country when the northern city of Mazar-i Sharif fell to the Taliban, the hardline group, without a fight.
+Atta Noor and Dostum veterans of four decades of conflict in Afghanistan, both fled the country when the northern city of Mazar-i Sharif fell to the Taliban, the hardline Islamist group, without a fight.

 However, the backroom discussions are a sign of the country's traditional strongmen coming back to life after the Taliban's stunning military campaign.